unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_64bit

-set the buffer size for the master logger. bigger log messages will be truncated
+``help``: set the buffer size for the master logger. bigger log messages will be truncated

 log-master-stream
 *****************